Death toll in Pakistan suicide bombing rises to 54 as families hold funerals, police say

 No one immediately claimed responsibility for Sunday's bombing, which also wounded nearly 200 people.
-Police said their initial investigation suggested that the Islamic State group's regional affiliate could be behind the attack.
+Police said their initial investigation suggested that the Islamic State group's regional affiliate could be responsible.

 The victims were attending a rally organized by the Jamiat Ulema Islam party, headed by hard-line cleric and politician Fazlur Rehman.
 He did not attend the rally, held under a large tent close to a market in Bajur, a district in Khyber Pakhtunkhwa province that borders Afghanistan.